tyoon1016/Top_5_Zipcode-Project/README.md

 Listed methods were used to come up with the conclusions.

--Time Series Analysis
+- Time Series Analysis
--AutoCorrelation Funcion(ACF) and Partial AutoCorrelation Function(PACF)
+- AutoCorrelation Funcion(ACF) and Partial AutoCorrelation Function(PACF)
--Dicky-Fuller Test
+- Dicky-Fuller Test
--Rolling mean and rolling standare deviation
--ARIMA modeling
+- ARIMA modeling
--One-step and dynamic forecasts

 ## Files